laravel/docs/valet.md

 All three methods receive the `$sitePath`, `$siteName`, and `$uri` values as their arguments.
 The `$sitePath` is the fully qualified path to the site being served on your machine, such as `/Users/Lisa/Sites/my-project`.
 The `$siteName` is the "host" / "site name" portion of the domain (`my-project`).
 The `$uri` is the incoming request URI (`/foo/bar`).

 Once you have completed your custom Valet driver, place it in the `~/.config/valet/Drivers` directory using the `FrameworkValetDriver.php` naming convention.
-For example, if you are writing a custom valet driver for WordPress, your file name should be `WordPressValetDriver.php`.
+For example, if you are writing a custom valet driver for WordPress, your filename should be `WordPressValetDriver.php`.

 Let's take a look at a sample implementation of each method your custom Valet driver should implement.